Hike the Picos de Europa: The Hotels Edition

 The iconic Naranjo de Bulnes

 The Picos de Europa's most recognizable and iconic peak is the center of attention today.
-Drive to Sotres, the highest village in the Picos and known as the 'last village of Asturias', then on to a small hamlet called Pandébano where today's epic hike begins.
+Drive to Sotres, one of the highest villages in the Picos and known as the 'last village of Asturias', then on to a small hamlet called Pandébano where today's epic hike begins.
 Kick off with an ascent to Collado Vallejo at around 4,900 ft, gradually revealing views of the iconic Naranjo de Bulnes, also known as Pico Urriellu (8,264 ft).
 Follow the trail through jaw-dropping scenery to reach the base of the mountain at 6,500 ft, where a refuge offers the chance for a rest.
 Naranjo de Bulnes is a popular rock climbing spot, and you may see the tiny specks of climbers on the rock face high above.
-Tuck into a packed lunch before retracing your steps back to Pandebano, with the iconic peak looming behind you as you hike back then drive down the valley, returning to Arenas de Cabrales.
-Soak up your last night in Arenas with an evening meal, this is also a great opportunity to scope out a sidrería – a classic Asturian cider house.
+Tuck into a packed lunch before retracing your steps back to Pandebano, with the iconic peak looming behind you as you hike back then drive down the valley, returning to Cangas de Onis.
+Soak up your last night in Cangas with an evening meal, this is also a great opportunity to scope out a sidrería – a classic Asturian cider house.
 Along with milk and cheese, cider is perhaps Asturias' most famous product, and a must-try while here.
 Your next base in Espinama is a quieter and more remote spot!

 Day 4